Abacoa, Florida

-Abacoa is a community in Palm Beach County in the U.S. state of Florida, within the outer city limits of Jupiter.
+Abacoa is a community in Palm Beach County in the U.S. state of Florida, in the southwest corner of Jupiter.
 Construction began in 1997 on land once owned by the American businessman John D. MacArthur.
 The development is an example of the New Urbanism architectural movement in Florida.

 History

-Abacoa was conceived in 1993, when the MacArthur Foundation proposed the plan to the county of Palm Beach, to be executed on land from MacArthur's endowment.
+Abacoa was conceived in 1993, when the MacArthur Foundation proposed the plan to the county of Palm Beach, to be executed on land from MacArthur's endowment previously leased for strawberry farming.
 The Foundation opted to partner with a developer, maintaining a 35% minority stake in the project.

 Initial home sales were brisk, with 4,000 of 6,000 units built as of 2009.
 However, tenancy of retail spaces in Abacoa Town Center were sluggish, with a third of 40-some storefronts, as well as the center's movie theater, shuttered as of 2007.
-Also noted was residents' displeasure that a number of the open establishments were bars that locals found disruptive.
+The center was acquired by a new owner who subsequently fully leased the town center and created a thriving retail environment.

 The name derives from that of a village of the Jaega tribe of Native Americans, who were present in the area at the time of Spanish contact.

 Culture

 Since 2002, Abacoa has hosted the annual Fiesta Maya, based on the traditions of the highland Guatemala town of Jacaltenango, with the participation of the local Jacaltec community as well as students from Florida Atlantic University's Harriet L. Wilkes Honors College.

+There are community events in the town center on holidays, e.g., St. Patrick's Day, July 4th, and Halloween.
+Abacoa hosts the Feast of Little Italy for one weekend each year, typically in November.
+The Abacoa Property Owners' Association maintains a comprehensive calendar of downtown Abacoa events.

+Public Schools

+Abacoa is served by Palm Beach County Public Schools: the Lighthouse Elementary School (K-2), Beacon Cove Intermediate School (3-5), Independence Middle School (6-8), Jupiter Middle School (6-8), Jupiter High, and William T. Dwyer High School (assignment to middle and high school varies by neighborhood, though a choice program is available for students who have a preference).
+Florida Atlantic University High School has an Abacoa campus and offers a simultaneous high school and bachelor's degree.
+Palm Beach County runs magnet schools for students with specialized interests and abilities.
+These include programs within standard schools as well as standalone magnet schools such as the Alexander W. Dreyfoos School of the Arts and Suncoast, a school with a focus on math, science, and engineering.

+Recreation

+Abacoa is home to a community park, which includes a football field, playground, basketball area, and skate park.
+Abacoa has four clay tennis courts, free to use on a first-come first-served basis.
+The Abacoa Golf Club is a public 18-hole course.
+It's a 12-minute drive to the Juno Beach Pier along Donald Ross Road.
+Jupiter's own beach, which starts just north of the Juno Beach Pier, is popular for kiteboarding.